Ishaan-vohra/MMBC-Project/README.md

 Contains a Geant4 simulation to calculate fluxes and event rates at various detector locations.
 Although this simulation is very fast, it does not include certain importance weight values, making its results less physically accurate.
+Critically, it cannot get beyond some fundamental statistical issues, in that the full input sample contains only a few million event.

 ### pos-optimization
 Contains a C++ based simulation to calculate fluxes and event